 The Traditional Chinese Medicine Perspective of Low Back Pain

-The basis of acupuncture is expressed in this famous Chinese saying: “Bu tong ze tong, tong ze bu tong” which means “free flow: no pain, no free flow: pain.”
+The basis of acupuncture is expressed in this famous Chinese saying:

 In other words, any kind of pain or illness represents an obstruction in the normal flow of Qi or life force.
 Simply put, acupuncture moves Qi, restoring free flow.